dottxt-ai/outlines/docs/cookbook/prompting-techniques/zero-shot-chain-of-thought.md

 ```

-    Loading checkpoint shards:   0%|          | 0/2 [00:00<?, ?it/s]

-    Compiling FSM index for all state transitions: 100%|█| 97/97 [00:00<00:00,
-    We detected that you are passing `past_key_values` as a tuple and this is deprecated and will be removed in v4.43.
-Please use an appropriate `Cache` class (https://huggingface.co/docs/transformers/v4.41.3/en/internal/generation_utils#transformers.Cache)

     steps=[ReasoningStep(step_number=1, description='First, we will divide the distance traveled by the time it took to travel that distance.')] final_answer="The train's average speed is 60 miles per hour."